Most people have no idea what it takes to play poker for a living.

 Do this for a month or two before you make the switch to becoming a full-time player.
 This will allow you to analyze your play and find out how much you make on average.

-Drawbacks of Playing Poker for a Living
+Cons of Playing Poker for a Living

 1. No set income: Some months you'll actually experience a loss in total earnings.
 You must be able to cope with this and still have the confidence you need to win.
 You'll encounter some horrible runs along the way so be prepared.